-This collection of short case studies from WBCSD member companies aims to bring to life innovative business action and solutions that are shaping the Future of Work.
+This collection of short case studies from WBCSD member companies brings to life innovative business action and solutions that are shaping the Future of Work.
 We hope these cases will inform and inspire companies to:

 Be Responsible.

 Build foundations for fair and meaningful work, implement new technology responsibly, and operate with high levels of transparency and trust.